ice-bergtech/kr8/docs/kr8-cmd.md

     DisableOutputDirClean bool `json:"disable_output_clean"`
     // A list of filenames to include as jsonnet vm external vars ExtFiles ExtFileVar `json:"extfiles"`
-    // Additional jsonnet libs to the jsonnet vm, path component scoped JPaths []string `json:"jpaths"`
+    // Additional jsonnet libs to the jsonnet vm, component-path scoped JPaths []string `json:"jpaths"`
     // A list of filenames to include and output as files Includes []interface{} `json:"includes"`